18 March 2021: European Parliament takes cautious approach to hydrogen blending and supports additionality principles.

 Latest publications on Industry

-Last month, a draft regulation proposal for a Carbon Border Adjustment Mechanism (CBAM) was leaked by the European Commission.
-Sandbag analysed its scope and impacts on the EU's foreign trade.
-Steel and Aluminium The proposal covers 111 products in 5 carbon intensive...
+[Update: check out our latest analysis of the Fit For 55's CBAM proposal] Last month, a draft regulation proposal for a Carbon Border Adjustment Mechanism (CBAM) was leaked by the European Commission.
+Sandbag analysed its scope and impacts on the EU's foreign trade. ...

 As the EU and some of its Member States are piling up subsidy schemes to try and kickstart a market for 'clean' hydrogen, projects are starting to attract public funding for applications with often low levels of technological readiness, economic viability, or even...